 Reykjavík electric scooter sightseeing tour

-Reykjavík has the perfect size for an electric scooter sightseeing tour because the city is spread-out over a large area.
+Reykjavík has the perfect size for an electric scooter sightseeing tour because the city is spread out over a large area.
 Walking between all the sights would take a lot of time, but riding a scooter gets you from A to B much faster.
-There are plenty good pavements and biking paths around the city, ensuring a comfortable tour.
+There are plenty of good pavements and biking paths around the city, ensuring a comfortable tour.

 The following sightseeing tour is 12+km and takes you past the coast and the old harbour area to the downtown area and Hallgrímskirkja church, up to Perlan and back down to Höfði house.